The Invariant Measures of some Infinite Interval Exchange Maps: Proofs of main results

 for all $\hom{x} \in H_1(S, V, \Z)$.
 For all $\mu \in \M_{\bm \theta}$ we have

-We now recall proposition \ref{prop:eigenfunction}.
-If $\w$ is a positive eigenfunction for $\G$ with eigenvalue $\lambda$, we have an action $\Phi$ of the group $G$ by affine automorphisms of $S(\G,\w)$.
+We now recall Proposition \ref{prop:eigenfunction}.
+If $\w$ is a positive eigenfunction for $\G$ with eigenvalue $\lambda$, we have an action $\Phi$ of the free group $G=\langle h,v \rangle$ by affine automorphisms of $S(\G,\w)$.
 This group action preserves the vertex set $V$.
 The action induced on homology is independent of the choice of such a positive eigenfunction $\w$.
-The following explains the action on the generating set $E$ of $H_1(S, V, \Z)$.
+The following proposition will explain the action on the generating set $E$ of $H_1(S, V, \Z)$.